-While the TA-15 control layout is rather sparse (compared to some MESA's), there is a lot more going on internally than might be apparent at first glance.
-Make no mistake, this is not a low line offering, but rather a power experiment in the world of micro.
-In every way the TA-15 stands proud alongside any of our larger multi channel offerings with the same components, build quality, versatility and performance... an equal in every way except mass.
+While the TA-30 control layout is rather sparse (for a MESA), there is a lot more going on internally than might be apparent at first glance.
+Make no mistake, this is not a low line offering, but rather a power experiment in the world of simplicity.
+In every way the TA-30 stands proud alongside our larger multi channel offerings with the same components, build quality, versatility and performance... an equal in every way except weight and mass.